tsaoyu/blog/_posts/2018-09-19-pinhole-photography.md

 Use the blower to clean the sensor if you mind those .

  {% maincolumn  'assets/img/pinhole_photos/Seagull1.jpg' 'Seagull   F > 100, ISO 6400, 1/25 s.
-Don\'t wipe your screen, it is dust on the sensor.'%}
+Wiping your screen now?
+This was dust on the sensor.'%}